Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 One problem is that patients can be easily overwhelmed when results are misleading or murky.
 Genetic testing is still best done through doctors, he says, working with specially trained genetic counselors who can guide patients every step of the way.

-"What people deserve is well thought-out information," Evans says.
+"What people deserve is well-thought-out information," Evans says.
 "The only people who will really benefit are the investors in these companies that market these incomplete and misleading tests."

 Some companies are offering newer forms of genetic testing that decipher and analyze every gene known to carry instructions for producing proteins that might reveal mutations — a process called whole exome sequencing.
 Still others analyze the entire genetic code, which is called whole genome sequencing, which may find additional clues to disease.
 They will then analyze customers' genomes for any variations known to be associated with diseases.

-The approach 23andMe takes is a rapid, but older process.
+The approach 23andMe takes is a rapid, but older, process.
 It analyzes short pieces of DNA for genetic variations known as single nucleotide variations (SNPs) associated with specific diseases.

 Except for 23andMe, all of the companies still require a doctor's order to get this testing.
 But an increasing number of these companies will find a physician to sign off on that for customers.